BIO

 Over the years, her search has taken many forms.
 During her university years she tried to fill that void with technical mastery of her craft.
 Later, love became the focus, inspiring her solo exhibitions I’ve Saved All My Secrets for You (2022) and I’ve Seen Love and It Looks Nothing Like This ♥︎ (2023).
 This search then turned toward ancient cultures and their relationship with divinity, resulting in the exhibitions Lost Gods (2023) and Lost Gods II (2025).
 She has also examined the uniqueness of human individuality in her installation 7.753 (2022), and in her cyanotype series Earthborn // Earthbound (2024) she explored our connection to nature as an essential anchor in feeling whole.

-Her paintings have been exhibited in galleries worldwide and form part of private collections across the globe.
+Her works have been exhibited in international galleries and are held in private collections around the world.